Toporikova-Lab/Spider-Circadian-Activity/Calculating Spider Run Duration/README.md

 # Spider Run Simulation

-The bjective is to find run duration, which we define as a bout of uninterrupted movement; that is, when a spider moves with no stopping for a period of time.
+The objective is to find run duration, which we define as a bout of uninterrupted movement; that is, when a spider moves with no stopping for a period of time.
 We then find the distribution of these run durations to visualize the counts of various run duration lengths using a histogram.

 ## Table of Contents